 My name is Sarah Stoner.
 I am a wife, working mother of 3, sister, friend and daughter.
-My life and that of all my family has been turned upside down by the recent diagnosis of my mum’s vascular dementia.
-This is my way of coping – dumping my thoughts and experiences down – and of trying to help others who may find themselves in a similar situation…..A bloody horrible, evil, despicable and shitty situation.
+My life and that of all my family was turned upside down when, in April 2015 my mother was diagnosed with vascular dementia.

 I started this blog in February 2016, mainly to record my feelings and to log all the strange things that were happening.
 I have a habit, you see, of blocking out memories that are painful, (perhaps we all do) and I realised, as I recorded my dark thoughts yet again, on the notes section on my iPhone, that I don’t want to forget anything.
 I want to remember how bloody difficult it is, how stressful and heartbreaking each step of this journey is, so that one day, I can look back and be proud of how we coped as a family.
 Proud of how we pulled together, despite all the odds and came through it together.